hplieninger/researchCompendium/README.md

 ### Workflow

-  - Add raw-data file in `data-raw/`.
+  - Add a raw-data file in `data-raw/`.
 Create a script (via `use_data_raw()`) to import the raw data and bring it into the shape that you need for analyses.
 Add the polished file to `data/` using `use_data()`.